 Adventure Medic is an award-winning, free, online magazine for students and healthcare professionals interested in wilderness, expedition and humanitarian medicine.

 Taking a year out in Australia?
 Heading off with MSF?
 Overwintering in Antarctica?
 As a group of friends with a love for travel and exploration, we began Adventure Medic to support our fellow medics in pursuing interesting, charitable or unusual paths through life.
 We wanted to inspire you with tales of adventure and to lift your spirits with stunning photography and breathtaking video.

 Adventure Medic was founded by Matt Wilkes, Ellie Heath, Luke Summers, Graham Dawson and Greg Cranston.
 It started as a downloadable PDF in 2011, became a web-only magazine in 2013 and we are now proud to say that we have readers and contributors from all over the globe.

-We publish new articles approximately every week, so please check back regularly.
+We publish new articles approximately fortnightly, so please check back regularly.
 We also let you know via Facebook, Twitter and Instagram when a new post is up.

 Not for Profit

 We are committed to being not-for-profit, so Adventure Medic will always be free.
 The magazine is run entirely by volunteer doctors from the UK.
 We make a small amount of money from advertising, which is use to sustain the magazine, to attend events and to produce publicity materials.